devopology/tools/README.md

 1. Setup a Java 1.7 JDK
 2. Setup Maven
 3. Clone the GIT repository
-4. Build the code using "mvn install"
+4. From the project root, build the code using "mvn install"

 # UBER jar